Digital-Minimalist-Lab/Digital-Minimalist-Wiki/docs/activities/naturalism.md

 :::info[Get Started with Geology]
 For the macro side, check out your bioregion on https://macrostrat.org/.
 Do you live near a dividing line?
 Maybe choose a notable divide and go see the difference in person.

 For the micro side, just start collecting rocks you find cool and do some research to identify.
 Get a field guide or a rock ID app and start just making notes about the rocks you find.
-If you can, I reccommend investing in a cheap jewelers loupe, you will find that many boring looking rocks are covered in tiny crystals and have interesting patterns with a bit of magnification.
+If you can, I recommend investing in a cheap jewelers loupe, you will find that many boring looking rocks are covered in tiny crystals and have interesting patterns with a bit of magnification.
 :::

 ### Fungi